 - BMI of more than 30 (obese) or

-Additionally, if a satisfactory loss of body weight is not achieved (reduction by 5% of initial body weight) in 12 weeks, treatment will be discontinued.
+Additionally, treatment will be discontinued if a satisfactory body weight loss is not achieved (reduction by 5% of initial body weight) in 12 weeks.

 Without going deep into the science, Saxenda’s mechanism of action is described as hormonal.
-Saxenda mimics actions of GLP-1 hormone (found in our body) to decrease appetite and increased satiety (Sexandapro.com, ND), which contributes to a decrease in calorie intake and consequent weight loss.
+Saxenda mimics the movements of the GLP-1 hormone (found in our body) to decrease appetite and increase satiety (Sexandapro.com, ND), which contributes to a decrease in calorie intake and consequent weight loss.

 Saxenda review of the licensed dose in weight management

 Patients who use Saxenda star on a dose of 0.6mg once daily.
 It is recommended to increase the dose in intervals of at least one week to a maximum dose of 3mg daily.
 The dose should be increased by 0.6mg at least seven-day intervals.

 Saxenda comes in the form of a prefilled, multi-dose pen.
 Saxenda is injected daily into one of the following areas:

 - Upper leg (thigh), or

 The video below demonstrates how the Saxenda pen is used.

 Saxenda for weight loss vs. Victoza for type 2 diabetes, what is the difference?